boymaas/jamzig/TIGER_STYLE.md

 # TigerStyle

+EDIT: Some things are changed to match JamZig's style.

 ## The Essence Of Style

 > “There are three things extremely hard: steel, a diamond, and to know one's self.” — Benjamin